-AACSB: Analytic

-Accessibility: Keyboard Navigation

-Blooms: Understana

-Difficulty: 2 Medium
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium

 Learning Objective: 02-01 Define a marketing strategy.
+Topic: Developing a Sustainable Competitive Advantage

-89. One example of a customer loyalty program is

-A. a frequent diner card at a restaurant, offering a free appetizer for every \$100 in food purchases.

-B. a quantity discount offered for large purchases at an office supply store.

-C. seasonal sales on top selling items.

-D. an everyday low price policy on all products at a grocery store.

-E. an extensive customer service training program for new employees at a hair salon.
+- 85. One example of a customer loyalty program is - A. a "frequent diner" card at a restaurant, offering a free appetizer for every \$100 in food purchases. - B. a quantity discount offered for large purchases at an office supply store. - C. seasonal sales on top-selling items. - D. an "everyday low price" policy on all products at a grocery store. - E. an extensive customer service training program for new employees at a hair salon.

-A frequent-diner program gives a customer an incentive to visit the restaurant more often, even if competitors try to win customers away with special menus or other offers, because the customer wants to earn the rewards that come with frequent visits.
+A "frequent diner" program gives a customer an incentive to visit the restaurant more often, even if competitors try to win customers away with special menus or other offers, because the customer wants to earn the rewards that come with frequent visits.

-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium